CorrelAid/DataToMetabase/README.md

 This project will explore automated approaches to (pre-)curating a Metabase instance with Dashboards and queries through the [Metabase API](https://www.metabase.com/docs/latest/api-documentation).

+## Who is this project for?

+Individuals and organizations that already use Metabase as their data visualisation tool, who have some prior knowledge using R and who have a need for automation when creating dashboards and queries.

 ## Setup

-1. Install R and R-Studio see [R installation](#r-installation) for help.
+1. Install R and R-Studio.
+See [below](#r-installation) for help.

 1. Make sure you have access to a Metabase instance.
-For setting up a local instance [here](#local-metabase-development-instance)
+For setting up a local instance see [below](#local-metabase-development-instance) for help.

 1. Configure the connection betwen the R-Project and Metabase.
-See [here](#r-metbase-configuration)
+See [below](#r-metbase-configuration) for help.

 ### R installation